-How to take great photos of star trails | EarthSky.org
+What are star trails, and how can I capture them? | EarthSky.org

-Star trails are the continuous paths created by stars, produced during long time exposure photographs, as shown on this page.
-In other words, the camera doesn’t track along with the stars’ apparent motion as night passes (actually caused by Earth’s spin under the sky).
+Star trails are the continuous paths created by stars, produced during long-exposure photographs, as shown in this post.
+In other words, the camera doesn’t track along with the stars’ apparent motion as night passes.
 Instead, the camera stays fixed, while, as the hours pass, the stars move.
 The resulting photos show the nightly movement of stars on the sky’s dome.
-Follow the links below to learn more.

-How can I capture star trails for myself?
-An astrophotographer explains his process.

-What are star trails?
-Star trails are actually a reflection of our planet Earth’s rotation, or spin, on its axis.
+Star trails reflect Earth’s rotation, or spin, on its axis.
 The Earth rotates full circle relative to the backdrop stars in a period of about 23 hours and 56 minutes.
-So, as seen from Earth, all the stars go full circle and return to the same place in sky after this period of time, often referred to as the sidereal (stellar) day.
+So, as seen from Earth, all the stars go full circle and return to the same place in the sky after this period of time, which astronomers call a sidereal (stellar) day.

-What this means is that, if you are standing out under the stars, you see them move across the sky as night passes.
+What this means is that, if you’re standing out under the stars, you see them move across the sky as night passes.
+Stars rise in the east, arc across the sky and set in the west, just as the sun does.

 Stars near the celestial poles produce the smallest circles while those near the celestial equator produce the largest.
 The stars – like the sun during the daytime – move from east to west across the sky each and every night.
-Each and every star moves 15o westward in one hour.
+Each and every star moves 15 degrees westward in one hour.

 Star trails are really arcs, or partial circles, whose ever-circling motions forever tabulate the great passage of time.

-How can I capture star trails for myself?
-An astrophotographer explains his process.
 EarthSky Facebook friend Ken Christison has some wonderful photos of star trails.
 He said the equipment needed for making startrails is pretty simple:

 First, a camera that allows manual settings so you can set your f/stop and shutter speeds, as well as ISO.